turbot/steampipe-docs/docs/cloud/integrations/deepnote.md

 ## Getting started

-[Deepnote](https://deepnote.com/sign-up) is accessible through any web-browser.
-Here we will create a Steampipe Cloud connection from Deepnote.
+[Deepnote](https://deepnote.com/sign-up) works with any web browser.

 To create a new connection, first click on `Projects` to create a new project.
 Then click `Create new` from the `Integrations` tab at the right-hand sidebar, select `PostgreSQL` and enter the connection details.